Willet Titus House

+The Willet Titus House is a historic residential building located within the Incorporated Village of Roslyn, in Nassau County, New York, United States.

+Description

-Willet Titus House is a historic residential building located at Roslyn in Nassau County, New York.
-It was built about 1860 and is a 2-story Italianate-style frame house with an above-grade basement story at the west end.
+The building is a 2-story Italianate-style frame house with an above-grade basement story at the west end.
 It consists of a 2-story, rectangular main block with a three-bay side entrance facade and a recessed 1 1/2-story two-bay wing.

-It features porches at the front of the main block and wing.
+The Willet Titus House additionally features porches at the front of the main block and wing.

-It was listed on the National Register of Historic Places in 1986.